-Changes in Companies House Fees - general increase

-This FCA information shows the individual firm data reported to the FCA by financial services firms for 2023 H2 between 1 July to 31 December 2023.
+Changes in Companies House Fees - general increase This FCA information shows the individual firm data reported to the FCA by financial services firms for 2023 H2 between 1 July to 31 December 2023.
 It includes analysis on the latest trends for each product.

-The current data set was published on 19 October 2023 and covers complaints received up to 8 October 2023.
+Familiarise yourself with the fees and how they are calculated.
+Date published: May 2024 The current data set was published on 19 October 2023 and covers complaints received up to 8 October 2023.